Kids love to make pipe cleaner crafts like this easy bunny craft with pipe cleaners and wooden beads.

 - Again, if you would like to use colored wooden beads, use our colored wooden bead tutorial.

-Step 5 – Make a bead and pipe cleaner bunny tail and place it inside the bottom of the bunny.
+5. Make the bead and pipe cleaner bunny tail and place it inside the bottom of the bunny.

 - Thread a 12mm wooden bead onto the 2-inch section of pipe cleaner that you cut and set aside in step 1.

-- Fold the 2-inch section of the chenille stem in half around the wooden bead and thread it into the bottom of the 25mm wooden bead to make the bunny tail for your wooden bead bunny.
+- Fold the 2-inch section of the chenille stem in half around the wooden bead and thread it into the bottom of the 25mm wooden bead to make the bunny tail for your wooden bead bunny craft.

 - You can see how we did this step in the wooden bead bunny video tutorial below.

-Step 6 – Make pipe cleaner bunny feet.
+6. Make a pair of pipe cleaner bunny feet.

 - First, fold the pipe cleaners sticking out of the bottom bead and tuck them into the bottom of the bunny craft.